nuuuwan/news_lk3_data/README.md

 COLOMBO (News 1st); The price of Indian eggs sold through Sathosa outlets has been increased from Sunday (21).

-Minister of Minister of Trade, Commerce and Food Security Nalin Fernando said the revised price of an Indian egg is Rs.43.
+Minister of Trade, Commerce and Food Security Nalin Fernando said the revised price of an Indian egg is Rs.43.

 The Minister attributed the price revision to the VAT increase.